learnk8s/learnk8s.io/_blog/what-is-kubernetes/index.md

 Everything you do in Kubernetes is calling APIs.

-And there're plenty of good reasons to be excited about that:
+And there are plenty of good reasons to be excited about that:

 - You can create scripts and daemons that interact with the API programmatically
 - The API is versioned; when you upgrade your cluster you can keep using the old API and gradually migrate